Cirkit Designer Logo

 4 FB Feedback pin.
 Used to set the output voltage via an external resistor divider.

 5 ON/OFF Enable pin.
-Used to turn the regulator on or off.
+Pull high to enable the regulator, or low to disable it.

 Usage Instructions